madhurashinde/Practice-Codes/README.md

 # Practice-Code

-Three programmes added and they are mentioned as follows:
+Four programmes added and they are mentioned as follows:

+1.Calculator-Add, Subtract, Multiply, Divide

-1.Generate fibbonacci series
+2.Generate fibbonacci series

-2.Identify if a character is a vowel or a consonant
+3.Identify if a character is a vowel or a consonant

-3.Find the largest number bewtween three numbers
+4.Find the largest number bewtween three numbers